tessy1234/data_science/3-time series forecasting/readme.md

 Model:
 ------
 ARIMA model of order (3,0,0).
-The first three lags in the PACF shows high statistical significance and therefore a three lag autoregression model have been chosen.
+The first three lags in the PACF shows high statistical significance and therefore a three lag autoregression model has been chosen.

 Conclusion:
 -----------